snap-stanford/relbench/README.md

 <p align="center"><img src="https://relbench.stanford.edu/img/relbench-fig.png" alt="logo" width="900px" /></p>

 RelBench has the following main components:
-1. 7 databases, each automatically downloadable for ease of use (with the exception of H&M, for which RelBench gives other instructions)
+1. 7 databases with a total of 30 tasks; both of these automatically downloadable for ease of use
-2. Easy 1-line loading of data, including loading the raw tables, and also code for constructing a graph from pkey-fkey links
+2. Easy data loading, and graph construction from pkey-fkey links
 3. Your own model, which can use any deep learning stack since RelBench is framework-agnostic.
 We provide a first model implementation using PyTorch Geometric and PyTorch Frame.
 4. Standardized evaluators - all you need to do is produce a list of predictions for test samples, and RelBench computes metrics to ensure standardized evaluation
 5. A leaderboard you can upload your results to, to track SOTA progress.